omshivbhosale/Healthcare-Premium-Prediction/README.md

 - Engineering a normalized risk score from categorical medical history
 - Keeping preprocessing consistent between training and inference using saved scalers
 - Comparing a linear model against a gradient-boosted model (XGBoost)

-## Acknowledgements

-Built by following the **codebasics** machine learning course (codebasics.io).
-The dataset and core project concept are from the course; this repository is my own implementation.